 Wet Signature Alternatives to Consider

 While wet signatures are universally accepted, they are not very secure because they’re easier to forge.
-If you want a signing method that is both secure and flexible, consider alternatives like electronic signatures and digital signatures.
+If you want a signing method that is both secure and flexible, consider alternatives such as electronic and digital signatures.

 Electronic signature

-An electronic signature is a symbol (like a checkmark, for example) attached to a document and used by a person who wants to sign the document.
+An electronic signature is a symbol (such as a check mark) attached to a document and used by a person who wants to sign it.

 Businesses and people save time and money when they use electronic signatures instead of wet signatures because they don’t have to print the document.

-You’ll need an electronic signature software like SignWell to sign electronic signatures.
-SignWell handles electronic signatures in a way that makes them compliant with E-Sign laws around the world.
+You’ll need an electronic signature software like SignWell to sign electronic documents.
+SignWell handles electronic signatures to ensure compliance with E-Sign laws worldwide.
 It tracks, identifies the people involved, proves intent –people have to agree to sign electronically, and ensures that the documents aren’t modified.

 Digital signature

-A digital signature is a PKI-based certificate that confirms the identity of a signatory and ensures that no one has forged or altered an electronic document or message.
-A public key infrastructure (PKI) is the set of policies, software, hardware and procedures that is needed to provide unique digital identities for signatories and protect sensitive data.
+A digital signature is a PKI-based certificate that verifies a signatory’s identity and ensures that no one has forged or altered an electronic document or message.
+A public key infrastructure (PKI) is the set of policies, software, hardware, and procedures that is needed to provide unique digital identities for signatories and protect sensitive data.

 Digital signatures are a bit more complicated than electronic signatures and aren’t necessary for most documents.
 They provide non-repudiation for electronic transactions.
 This means that a signatory who has the signature key pair for a document cannot successfully claim that they did not sign that document.
-This feature is especially useful for workflow processes where multiple people have to approve the signed document, like the financial management of expense reports or supply chain management.
+This feature is especially useful for workflows where multiple people must approve the signed document, such as financial management of expense reports or supply chain management.

-You’ll need a digital signature software like Secured Signing to sign digital signatures.
+You’ll need digital signature software like Secured Signing to sign documents.

 5 Differences between digital, electronic, and ‘Wet Ink’ Signatures